-Jesu Moratiel was born in A Coruña in 1993, he graduated in Fine Arts from the Complutense University, with honours in his Final Degree Project.
-He currently works and resides in Madrid.
+Jesu Moratiel was born in A Coruña in 1993, he graduated in Fine Arts from Complutense University, with honours in his Final Degree Project.
+He currently works and resides in Madrid and he is represented by MTArt Agency.

-His work moves in multidisciplinary and addresses from installation and sculpture to photocollage, painting and 3D animation.
-His eclecticism deepens the intrinsic characteristics of the materials and media in which he works: from the conservationist and insulating nature of the resin, as time capsules, contrasting its transparency and brightness to its relic character, as well as the chromatic density of detergents and everyday products based on their volume and liquidity.
-As for the digital work, he is interested in its fully artificial character, usually ephemeral in that it is lost in the archaeology of the network, and the flatness of the pixel and the LED screen.
+He is a multidisciplinary artist working with installation and sculpture, photocollage, painting and 3D animation.
+His eclecticism deepens the intrinsic characteristics of the materials in which he works: the conservationist and insulating nature of the resin as time capsules contrast with its transparency and brightness.
+As for the digital work, he is interested in its artificial and ephemeral aspects, lost in the archaeology of the network and the flatness of the pixel and LED screen.

 The thematic bulk of his work revolves around four fundamental pillars: life (and as a consequence, death), sex as the original phenomenon of life, the influence of science and technology in contemporary society as well as the configuration of social relations.
-Moratiel drinks from the artistic and anthropological record of universal cultures, their myths and beliefs, to configure a reflexive network of allegories to the origins of human concerns.
-All of them, proposed from a very personal point of view, marked by traumatic experiences in an easy childhood, such as the double separation of his parents and the premature death of his then-girlfriend Carlota.
+Moratiel explores the artistic and anthropological record of universal cultures, their myths and beliefs, to configure the origins of human concerns.
+These topics are proposed from a very personal point of view, marked by traumatic experiences such as the double separation of his parents and the premature death of a lover.